luomus/laji-api/breaking-changes.md

 * When trying to create an annotation with duplicate tags or schematically incorrect tags, an error is thrown.
 Old API just filtered the duplicates & incorrect tags.
 * POST `/annotation` (annotation creation) doesn't accept "full document URI", like http://tun.fi/JX.1243 as the rootID.
 Only simple Qnames are accepted.
 * When removing an annotation, the persons to notify about it is dug from the warehouse's response's `editorUserIds`.
 Old API uses `editors` field but that's not documented in https://laji.fi/about/1400 so I hope this one is correct?  (ask Esko later)

-## Areas

-* Areas have `countryCodeISOnumeric` property.
-It's in the result from triplestore, I don't see why we would filter it out.
-* `/areas` `type` param is deprecated.
-It's renamed to `areaType`, and the values are actual Qnames from https://schema.laji.fi/alt/ML.areaTypeEnum.

-## Information

-* Information doesn't try to populate empty strings to "id", "content", "title", "author" and "posted".

-# Database changes

-> :warning: Production release

-* `APIUSER` `PASSWORD` should be made nullable.
-Seems that the column isn't used.
-Or delete the whole col?
-* Delete `ACCESSTOKEN` `TTL` column, since not used.
-Old API had it for some loopback stuff but didn't really use it.

-# Blocked work

-* Trait DB swagger paged results https://www.pivotaltracker.com/story/show/187328917

-# Migration work after prod release

-* Drop support for document endpoint validationErrorFormat.jsonPath, because:
-	* It's not really JSON path, because it doesn't start with "$".
-	* JSON path is misleading to use, because it can target multiple items.
-* Remove "errors" wrapper in document validation responses.
-Should use an array instead.
-Reasons:
-	* Using the object notation, it would be impossible to target a property that has the name "errors"
-	* Unnecessary; adds to complexity.
-* Fix checklist bibliographicCitation (triplestore returns with dct: prefix, when it should be dc:)